Florida Atlantic University: Davie

 The Davie Campus of Florida Atlantic University was established in 1990 on 38 acres (0.15 km^{2}) of land in western Broward County.
 The campus serves approximately 3,488 students, or 13% of the FAU student body, making it the university's second largest campus by enrollment.
 The campus features a multi-story student union with offices for student government and student organizations, a multipurpose area and student lounge, a bookstore, and cafeteria.
 The union also contains a student health center that provides medical services and health counseling.
 Davie is also the home of "environmental research initiatives focused on Everglades restoration."
 FAU colleges offering courses at the FAU Davie campus include Social Work and Criminal Justice, Arts and Letters, Business, Education, Nursing, and Science.
 The campus is located on Broward College's Central Campus.
 Students may enter BC as freshmen and graduate from FAU with undergraduate degrees in over 14 disciplines.
-More than 315,000 square feet of carefully designed classrooms, laboratories and faculty, staff and student offices are located on this campus along with a shared-use, 112,000 square-foot FAU/BC library designed for the 21st century.
+More than 315,000 square feet of carefully designed classrooms, laboratories, and faculty, staff, and student offices are located on this campus along with a shared-use, 112,000-square-foot FAU/BC library designed for the 21st century.

 Other support facilities include a shared Childcare Center, a student Wellness Center and a multi-service Student Union.
-The campus also offers a rich and varied program of student activities provided by the Division of Student Affairs.
-Students have all of the services they require for career counseling, wellness, testing and evaluation, tutoring, health services, student government and financial aid, among others.
+The campus also offers a varied program of student activities provided by the Division of Student Affairs.
+Students have services they might require for career counseling, wellness, testing and evaluation, tutoring, health services, student government and financial aid, among others.
 Like a small college within a large university, the Davie Campus is seen as a "model" branch campus for the state of Florida and the nation.